Our restoration side of things at CAHC

 The Vickers Varsity has seen an ongoing programme of work throughout the year.
 The aircraft is in the best condition for many years, despite living outdoors.

 The anti aircraft gun has been completed during 2017 alongside the other work.
 It looks fantastic and is a great exhibit.

 There are currently two long-term restorations the Sea Hawk and the iconic all-British interceptor, the Lightning.
 Both of these present huge challenges, so keep checking our social media pages for updates.

 Come along and see the work we are doing to return some functionality to the cockpits.
 There will be an opportunity to talk to some of the team and they will be happy to show you up close what is being done.

 FEBRUARY 5th 2018 The English Electric Lightning has now been moved to St. Athan for a full static restoration.
 This will be carried out by GJD Services.
-In June the aircraft will be displayed at RAF Cosford Air Show – before retuning to us mid June for display here at Newquay.
+In June the aircraft will be displayed at RAF Cosford Air Show, and then Bruntingthorpe Aerodrome to line up with three other Lightnings – before returning to us mid June for display here at Newquay.